 The scope of Clinic services includes medical, dental and vision healthcare provided by clinic staff, licensed professional volunteers and other dedicated volunteers.

 Take a moment to explore this page for our location and contact information, volunteer and donation opportunities, news and media, updates, staff, and more.

-Crossings Clinic is a sponsored ministry of Crossings Community Church.
-Its needs for money, time, materials, and supplies are provided by the generous donations of church members and the community, as well as funded grants and scholarships.
+Crossings Community Clinic is an outreach ministry of Crossings Community Church.
+We exist because of the generous contributions of church members and the community, as well as through grants and private donors.

 However, donations are always welcome – check out our Donation Needs below for more information.
 Donations may be dropped off at the clinic from 9:00 a.m. – 5:00 p.m.
 Monday through Friday.
 If you would like to make a financial donation, please donate using the button here.
 100% of donations go directly to patient care needs.